Telefonica Deutschland to raise $4.7 billion for E-Plus buy

 Telefonica Deutschland' shares closed at 5.80 euros apiece on Monday.
 It said the offer price was equivalent to a discount of 28.3 percent to the theoretical ex-rights price.

-The bank consortium is headed by joint global coordinators Citigroup Inc, HSBC Trinkaus, Morgan Stanley and UBS AG.
-Joint bookrunners are Bank of America Merrill Lynch and JPMorgan Chase & Co, while the joint co-leads are Banco Santander SA, Bayerische Landesbank, BBVA, BNP Paribas SA, Commerzbank, Mediobanca, Societe Generale and UniCredit.
+The bank consortium is headed by joint global coordinators Citigroup Inc (C.N), HSBC Trinkaus (TUBG.D), Morgan Stanley (MS.N) and UBS AG UBSN.VX.
+Joint bookrunners are Bank of America (BAC.N) Merrill Lynch and JPMorgan Chase & Co (JPM.N), while the joint co-leads are Banco Santander SA (SAN.MC), Bayerische Landesbank (BLGGgi.F), BBVA (BBVA.MC), BNP Paribas SA (BNPP.PA), Commerzbank (CBKG.DE), Mediobanca (MDBI.MI), Societe Generale (SOGN.PA) and UniCredit (CRDI.MI).

 Telefonica Deutschland is separately issuing a further 740.66 million new shares as the share-based component of the purchase price.